← News

 Strategies for Using Maps in Interactive Digital Exhibits

 Maps provide contextual information and can be important storytelling elements.
-Understanding the core exhibit narrative is key to using them effectively.

 Jan